ralarcong/BART_for_simplification/README.md

 # BART_for_Text_Simplification

-This repository hold an extract of how to fine-tune a BART model for the text simplification task.
+This repository hold an extract of how to fine-tune a BART model for the text simplification task in the Spanish language.

 ## USAGE